TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 The important variables to update are the server hostname and the user to connect to this server as.

+When you run `cap some_stage_name some_task`, Capistrano will look for a file `config/deploy/some_stage_name.rb` and load it after `deploy.rb`.

 You can create as many of these files as you want, for example an additional `staging` configuration.

 6) Config Files

 Capistrano uses a folder called `shared` to manage files and directories that should persist across releases.
 The key one is `shared/config` which should contain configuration files which should persist across deploys.

-If we take as an example the traditional `database.yml` file whch Activerecord uses to determine the database and credentails requried for accessing the database for the current environment.
+If we take as an example the traditional `database.yml` file whch ActiveRecord uses to determine the database and credentials required for accessing the database for the current environment.

 We do not want to keep this file in version control since our production database details would be available to anyone who had access to the repository.
 With Capistrano 3 we create a `database.yml` file in `shared/config` and the following: